2004 Suzuki Vitara LX Tire Pressure

 Is my 2004 Suzuki Vitara equipped with a tire pressure monitoring system (TPMS)?

 If your Suzuki Vitara is made after 2007, it should be equipped with tire pressure monitoring system.
 To confirm if your 2004 Suzuki Vitara has TPMS, turn on the ignition without starting the engine.
 If a tire icon with an exclamation sign lights up on your dashboard, your 2004 Suzuki Vitara is equipped with TPMS.
 You can also check 2004 Suzuki Vitara owner's manual for more information.

 Why is 2004 Suzuki Vitara tire pressure warning light on?

 If your 2004 Suzuki Vitara is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear or can cause tire failure.
-If 2004 Suzuki Vitara low tire pressure warning light is on, check all 2004 Suzuki Vitara tires for low tire pressure and inflate tires to the recommended tire pressure levels.
+If 2004 Suzuki Vitara low tire pressure warning light is on, check all 2004 Suzuki Vitara tires for low air pressure and inflate tires to the recommended tire inflation pressures.
 Keep in mind that Tire Pressure Monitoring System does not replace routine tire pressure check and maintenance.

 To reset tire pressure monitoring system for 2004 Suzuki Vitara, make sure front and rear tires are inflated to the recommended levels.
-Refer to your 2004 Suzuki Vitara owner's manual on how to reset your tire pressure monitoring system.
+Refer to your owner's manual on how to reset 2004 Suzuki Vitara TPMS.

 What is recommended winter tire pressure for 2004 Suzuki Vitara?